lsst-dm/dmtn-020/index.rst

   from one team and explicitly work for another team for some defined period.
   One technical manager is therefore responsible for defining and scheduling their work.
-Their “home” manager will charge :ref:`actuals <sec-actuals>` against the WBS supplied by the maanger manager of the receiving team.
+Their “home” manager will charge :ref:`actuals <sec-actuals>` against the WBS supplied by the manager manager of the receiving team.

 Regardless of the approach taken, technical managers should be especially careful to ensure that cross-team work is well defined.
 Usually, it is